karenstrother/made-in-america/CONTRIBUTING.md

 ### Code Review

+We run precommit hooks with husky to handle prettier and lint errors.

 To prepare for code review, please follow the following checks.

 - branch has detailed description of work/updates